Claudio-code/java-reactive-programming/README.md

 | Latest   | Once the queue is full, keep 1 latest item as and when it arrives, drop old |
 | Error    | Throw error to the downstream                                               |

+- Buffer
+    - With BUFFER strategy, as name suggests all values are buffered so that subscriber can receive all values.
+As per program below, buffer is infinite, so if published values are large in count & subscriber is too slow, then there is chance of out of memory just like Observable.

+- Drop
+    - DROP strategy drops the most recent next value if the downstream can’t keep up because its too slow.
+There are also ways provided to consume dropped values and handle them separately.

+- Latest
+    - LATEST strategy keeps only the latest next value, overwriting any previous value if the downstream can’t keep up because its too slow.

+- Error
+    - ERROR strategy throws OverflowException in case the downstream can’t keep up due to slowness.
+Publisher can handle exception & make sure to call error handle so that subscriber can do handling on subscriber side for such error scenarios.

 ---
 ---

 ## Stack used
 - Java 17 lts
 - Maven